 This is that most wonderful time of the year… if you love cooking.
 When friends and family descend on your home, they usually want to be fed, and be it Christmas, Hanukkah, Kwanzaa or Festivus, everyone has their favorite dish they’re hoping you’ll prepare.
 So this year, roll out an entire menu.
-And yes, you can, because even if slaving behind a stove isn’t your thing, any number of top local chefs will happily do it for you.
+And yes, you can, because even if slaving behind a stove isn’t your thing, any number of top local chefs will happily do Christmas dinner in Wine Country.

 Santé Restaurant at the Fairmont Sonoma Mission Inn & Spa